-TOE operational phase in order (i) to manipulate or to disclose the User Data stored in the TOE, (ii) to manipulate or to disclose the TSF-data stored in the TOE or (iii) to manipulate (bypass, deactivate or modify) soft-coded security functionality of the TOE.
-This threat addresses the misuse of the functions for the initialisation and personalization in the
+Data stored in the TOE, (ii) to manipulate or to disclose the TSF-data stored in the TOE or (iii) to manipulate (bypass, deactivate or modify) soft-coded security functionality of the TOE.
+This threat addresses the misuse of the functions for the initialisation and personalization in the operational phase after delivery to the e-Document holder.

-Threat agent: having high attack potential, being in possession of one or more efunctionality of the e-Document.
+- Threat agent: having high attack potential, being in possession of one or more e-Documents - Asset: integrity and authenticity of the e-Document, availability of the functionality of the e-Document.